Ninetta11/Pinboard/README.md

 This responsive application has three main HTML pages with corresponding CSS files and JavaScript.

+## Usage

+For access to the Administration page, please use the following username and ID:- User ID for Admin: spades@contoso.com Password: 4arth7ader&&

 ### Files included
 | File | Relative Path |
 | ------ | ------ |